0Nom4D/T6_Mods_Workshop/README.md

 ## Step 4: Give your player a specific weapon depending on the map

-Oh my Galil, wonderful creature!
+Oh my DSR, wonderful creature!
 But there's more wonderful than the Silenced Packed Galil like the Blundergat, the Krauss Refibrillator, the Petrifier, the Boomhilda, the Sliquifier and the...
 Thrustodyne Aeronautics Model 23.
 So many wonder weapons but only on certain maps... :sob:

 ***Warning!
 Be careful when manipulating upgraded weapons!
 Some upgraded weapons have attachments but when rendering them with Plutonium, attachments aren't added to weapons.
 If you need / want to add them, you need to add them manually just as previous exercise.***